OfficialKrisHass/Copper-Engine/Documentation/Guide/06 - Physics.md

 We chose the BoxCollider as our player is currently a cube, so logically it seems fitting.
 Anyways, here is an explanation of the `BoxCollider` fields.

-- **Trigger**: A trigger collider will not block collisions, instead it will notify the entity it is one that it was intersected (a different rigidbody has entered it's shape).
+- **Trigger**: A trigger collider will not block collisions, instead it will notify the entity it is on that it was intersected (a different rigidbody has entered it's shape).
 This is useful for things like Cutscene triggers, finish lines, etc.
 - **Center**: The xyz coordinates of the center relative to the entities global position.
 Basically the offset of the collider.

 These two are the base `Collider` fields, every collider type will have these two.
+And here are the type specific fields.

 - **Size (BoxCollider)**: How big is the box in all three axes relative to the entity's scale (1, 1, 1 will be the same shape as the entity no matter it's scale)